Five Interesting Costs of Home Ownership You Should be Ready to Manage

 When you decide to buy a home, many people only pay attention to the asking price of the house and then, they make a mental note of how much they’ll budget on maintenance costs.
 However, in my experience and interaction with other homeowners, your estimated home maintenance costs will almost always be unbelievably lower than what you’ll actually spend to keep the home in top shape.

 You’ll need to maintain the lawn – it costs money.
+Maybe not as much as the Mar-a-Lago, but it’s still an expense that your budget should account for.
 Your neighborhood might be at risk of frequent power outages – a backup generator costs money.
 Big repairs (and small repairs) also cost money.
 And now, you gotta fix the flooded toilet because you are the landlord.
 This piece looks at five interesting costs of homeownership you should know before you buy a home.

 - Mortgage payments

 The first (probably the biggest) cost of homeownership that you need to understand before you buy a home is the mortgage cost.
 You need to have a clear understanding of how much you’ll be paying in monthly mortgage payments (including interest).
 Hence, buying a home $50,000 beyond your budget might be easy with a down payment but it might be harder to manage the mortgage payments.
 You should also familiarize yourself with up to date mortgage information in order to make an informed financial decision on your mortgage.